Compare Roofing Shingles

 Asphalt shingles, which are the most common kind of shingle, come in many styles and price points.
-They are appropriate for any climate, are wind-resistant and easy to maintain.
+Appropriate for any climate, they are wind-resistant and easy to maintain.
 The basic asphalt shingle is a 3-tab shingle; it’s available in many colors, but offers no textural interest.

 Architectural shingles are laminated asphalt, which brings depth of color and texture for a more natural appearance.
 You can compare roofing shingles that mimic natural elements such as stone and wood among the laminated asphalt types.
-Most homeowners choose an architectural shingle for the look and the low cost difference between it and the 3-tab shingle.
+Most homeowners choose an architectural shingle for its good looks at a cost not much higher than the 3-tab shingle.

-When you compare roofing shingles made of asphalt, you can differentiate between those reinforced with organic materials and those reinforced with fiberglass materials.
-Organic shingles consist of a felt base covered with asphalt and colored mineral granules.
-Fiberglass shingles have a fiberglass mat between layers of asphalt and mineral granules.
-Fiberglass shingles have the better fire rating.
-Consumers looking for eco-friendly choices can choose an asphalt shingle that has reflective granules to reduce heat transfer from the roof to the attic.
+When you compare roofing shingles made of asphalt, you can differentiate between those reinforced with organic materials and those reinforced with fiberglass.
+Organic shingles consist of a felt base covered in asphalt and colored mineral granules.
+Fiberglass shingles are made up of a fiberglass mat between layers of asphalt and mineral granules and have a better fire rating.
+Consumers looking for eco-friendly choices can choose an asphalt shingle with reflective granules to reduce heat transfer from the roof to the attic.
 Some of these are made using recycled materials.

 Synthetic shingles are pricier than asphalt shingles.
-They are made to look like other roofing materials like slate, wood shakes and tile.
-They are available in many colors and styles and are good for any climate.
-Since they are new to the market, the durability of material and color is still being determined.
-Many synthetic shingles are produced with recycled materials and may be recycled after use.
+They are made to look like other roofing materials such as slate, wood shakes, and tile; are available in many colors and styles; and are good for any climate.
+The durability of material and color is still being determined.
+Many synthetic shingles are produced with recycled materials and may, in turn, be recycled after use.

-Metal isn’t just for commercial buildings anymore.
-It is available as a panel or shingle for residential applications.
-Shingles are made to look like other materials and panels offer clean lines which look equally appropriate on a farmhouse and on urban applications.
+Metal roofs aren’t just for commercial buildings anymore.
+Panels or shingles are now marketed for residential applications.
+Metal shingles can be made to look like other materials, while panels offer clean lines which look equally appropriate on a farmhouse and on urban applications.
 Metal roofing offers durability and is ideal in harsh weather conditions.
 It is resistant to fire, hail, moisture and fungal growth and is low-maintenance.
 It’s also one of the more expensive roofing materials, which is worth noting in a roof shingle comparison.
 Metal roofing is fully recyclable and can be made of recycled materials.